 We feel that our way makes for better all-round reports and a more complete overview of the season.

-Remember: real people are writing the reports!
+Please remember, real people with good intentions are writing the reports

 So please keep all that in mind.